openstack/heat/doc/source/template_guide/basic_resources.rst

     deployment to create and manage networks and subnets.
 Networks and subnets cannot be created if your deployment uses legacy networking (nova-network).

-Use the :hotref:`OS::Neutron::Net` resource to create a network, and the :hotref:`OS::Neutron::Subnet` resource to provide a subnet for this network:
+Use the :ref:`OS::Neutron::Net` resource to create a network, and the :ref:`OS::Neutron::Subnet` resource to provide a subnet for this network:

 .. code-block:: yaml
    :linenos: